-This is Part 8 in an 9-part series on creative event management ideas, a brief conversation between the virtual production team of Tracy Garrity, Event Producer, and David Haneke, Executive Producer, where they reveal the creative magic in planning a corporate event - and the value of collaboration between the client and the production team.
+This is Part 8 in an 9-part series on creative meeting ideas, a brief conversation between the virtual production team of Tracy Garrity, Meeting Producer, and David Haneke, Producer, where they reveal the creative magic in planning a corporate event - and the value of collaboration between the client and the production team.

 David: One of the first questions that I ask clients who approach me for creative development of an event is, “What is your sales force experiencing now, and how do you want your people to feel, respond and act as a result of an event or video?”The next question is similar: “What do you already have in your minds-eye for the creative, i.e. the music, emotional feeling, entertainment, teambuilding, videos, and overall response from your sales force?”

 The message of what my clients have in their own mind is so important; the core message of a corporate event or video MUST come from the client because they are most familiar with the culture, the people, the language, the branding, and the challenges of their people.
 The more my client tells me about their sales organization, the better the creative will be.